roajonny/common/docs/source/overview/objectives.rst

 #.
 To outline the pre-requisite knowledge required to leverage this template,
    and to streamline the learning process
 #.
 To introduce a scalable git branching methodology for effective collaboration,
-   applied to a workflow which aims to overcome the user-unfriendliness of FPGA synthesis tools
+   applied to a workflow which aims to overcome the user-(*un*)friendliness of FPGA synthesis tools

 Ideally, after going through the process, **one would have everything they need